 Are you interested in teaching, and have a great idea for a community education course?
-Community Education is always looking for instructors that have a desire to share their skills and knowledge with others.
+The COS Community Education department is always looking for instructors that have a desire to share their skills and knowledge with others.
 We do not require you to have a degree to teach a course.
-You just need the ability to present your skill or knowledge to others.
+You just need to have the ability to present your skill or knowledge to others.

 There are many different class categories to choose from - Arts, Music & Languages; Business & Entrepreneurial ; Certificate & Renewals; Computer & Technology; Health, Fitness & Wellness; Hobbies, Crafts & Interests; Home & Garden; Personal Development; and Travel & Leisure; or anything else you can come up with.